 for fifth through eighth graders.

 In the fall of 2008, reflecting the changing nature of North American Jewry, the Board of Trustees voted to operate Hillel as a community Jewish day school.
 Following that vote, the Board approved a revised mission statement and reaffirmed Hillel Day School’s core Jewish values.
 Hillel continues to thrive.
-We are truly the only Jewish Day School in this region, and one of the few in the nation, committed to preserving our Jewish community through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the 21st century.
-We create a sense of community in our school which extends to the home, synagogue and the world around us.
+We are truly the only Jewish Day School in this region, and one of the few in the nation, committed to preserving Jewish peoplehood through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the modern age.
+We create a sense of community in our school that extends to the home, synagogue and the world around us.

 In response to the changing demographic needs of our community, the Board of Trustees approved expanding the scope of Hillel’s educational program to include an early childhood center.
 In the fall of 2010, Hillel’s state-of-the-art early childhood center